MDL0113 - ORIGAMI - FUJIMOTO CUBE BY SHUZO FUJIMOTO (FROM A SQUARE)

 (A) Bring the row of four squares into an upright position along the first horizontal crease line from the bottom.

-(C) Next, take T1 and gently push it to the right so it will tilt over, bringing the entire left edge of the model with it.
-T1 will tilt along the first vertical fold from the left.
+(C) Next, take the Square 13 double layer triangle and gently push it to the right so it will tilt over, bringing the entire left edge of the model with it.
+It will tilt along the first vertical fold from the left.

-Result: The first two-layered triangle will move in behind a newly-created second triangle.
+Result: The Square 13 double layer triangle will move in behind Square 14, which will also fold into a double layer triangle.

-(D) Now, holding T1 and T2 together, since they are now in the same square, and perform the same tilting action to the right.
-This time, both the folded triangles on the left will tilt over to the right and slot in behind a third triangle, starting to form the spiral or pinwheel shape.
+(D) Now, holding both the two layer triangles together, since they are now in the same square, perform the same tilting action once more to the right.
+This time, both the folded triangles on the left will tilt over to the right and slide in behind Square 15, that will, in turn, fold into a third double layer triangle, starting to form the spiral or overlapping shape mentioned earlier.

 Each time your entire long square will also fold over to the right, along the vertical crease lines of the model, forming what can be described as a square tube.

-(E) Tilt T3, together with the two triangles behind it, to the right for the last time, bringing the entire shape with you.
-The three folded triangles should move in behind the last triangle on the right, which will now be nearest you.
-T4 will also be two-layered, sloping upwards to the right into a point that will face the ceiling.
+(E) Tilt the 3 double layer triangles to the right for the last time, bringing the entire shape with you.
+The three folded triangles should move in behind Square 16, that will itself collapse into a double layer triangle, that will be sloping upwards to the right into a point that will face the ceiling.

-Result: The entire shape should now be a long, square tube, its one end closed nearest you and the raw edges of the left and right sides of the original square will meet on the long, right side of the tube.
+Result: The entire shape should now be a long, square tube.
+Its one end will be closed nearest you and the raw edges of the left and right sides of the original square will meet on the long, right side of the tube.

-(F) So, open the sheet all the way, pressing it flat, but without erasing the folds you have created in the row nearest you.
+(F) Now that we have formed all the pre-creases for this row, open the sheet all the way, pressing it flat, but without erasing the folds you have created.

 We will now be working with the four squares in row 2, the second row from the top.

-(A) Bring the row of four squares into an upright position along the center horizontal crease line of your square.
+(A) Bring the row of four squares towards you, into an upright position along the center horizontal crease line of your square.

-Note: Unlike with row 4, where we only lifted a single row with 4 squares, things may feel different because, in this case, we are lifting 2 rows with 8 squares in total.
+Note: Unlike with the row we folded in 4.1 above, where we only lifted a single row with 4 squares, things may feel different because, in this case, we are lifting 2 rows with 8 squares in total.

 However, we will be working mainly with the second row, where all our diagonal creases have been made already.